 You may already use Venmo or the Cash App to get free instant payments for free from friends and family.
 If you bank with Chase, the Chase QuickPay tool can be a good substitute.
 You can send or receive instant payments from your friends, regardless of which bank they use.

 If you have a Chase Sapphire banking account, QuickPay can be another perk of using Chase.
-And if you’re looking for a faster way to transfer money between friends, you may want to check out Chase QuickPay.
+And if you’re looking for a faster way to transfer money between friends, you may want to check out Chase QuickPay, especially if you have a Chase checking account.

 How Does Chase QuickPay Work?